The Other Reformation: How Martin Luther Changed Our Beer, Too

 In the 16th century, the Catholic Church had a stranglehold on beer production, since it held the monopoly on gruit — the mixture of herbs and botanicals (sweet gale, mug wort, yarrow, ground ivy, heather, rosemary, juniper berries, ginger, cinnamon) used to flavor and preserve beer.
 Hops, however, were not taxed.
 Considered undesirable weeds, they grew plentifully and vigorously — their invasive nature captured by their melodic Latin name, Humulus lupulus (which the music-loving Luther would have loved), which means "climbing wolf."

 "The church didn't like hops," says William Bostwick, the beer critic for The Wall Street Journal and author of The Brewer's Tale: A History of the World According to Beer.
-"One reason was that the 12th-century German mystic and abbess Hildegard had pronounced that hops were not very good for you, because they 'make the soul of a man sad and weigh down his inner organs.'
+"One reason was that the 12th century German mystic and abbess Hildegard had pronounced that hops were not very good for you, because they 'make the soul of a man sad and weigh down his inner organs.'
 So, if you were a Protestant brewer and wanted to thumb your nose at Catholicism, you used hops instead of herbs."

-Even before the Reformation, German princes had been moving towards hops — in 1516, for instance, a Bavarian law mandated that beer could only be made with hops, water and barley.
+Even before the Reformation, German princes had been moving toward hops — in 1516, for instance, a Bavarian law mandated that beer could be made only with hops, water and barley.
 But Luther's revolt gave the weed a significant boost.
 The fact that hops were tax-free constituted only part of the draw.
-Hops had other qualities that appealed to the new movement.
-Chiefly, their excellent preservative qualities.
+Hops had other qualities that appealed to the new movement; chiefly, their excellent preservative qualities.
 "All herbs and spices have preservative qualities, but with hops, beer could travel really well, so it became a unit of international trade that symbolized the growing business class, which was tangentially connected with the Protestant work ethic and capitalism," says Bostwick.

 Another virtue in hops' favor was their sedative properties.
 The mystic Hildegard was right in saying hops weighed down one's innards.
 "I sleep six or seven hours running, and afterwards two or three.
 I am sure it is owing to the beer," wrote Luther to his wife, Katharina, from the town of Torgau, renowned for its beer.
 The soporific, mellowing effect of hops might seem like a drawback, but in fact it offered a welcome alternative to many of the spices and herbs used by the church that had hallucinogenic and aphrodisiacal properties.
 "Fueled by these potent concoctions, church ales could be as boisterous as the Germanic drinking bouts church elders once frowned on," writes Bostwick.
 "And so, to distance themselves further from papal excesses, when Protestants drank beer they preferred it hopped."